mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 #### ONCE SENTIENCE IS DETERMINED

-Ultimately, the decision as to whether a species should be considered sentient or not is made on a ‘big picture’ basis.
+Ultimately, the decision as to whether a species should be considered sentient or not is made on a 'big picture' basis.
 If sentience is proven, it is necessary to decide how to proceed.
 Low-tech societies are, in general, contacted discreetly and measures taken to ensure interactions are kept low-key.
 It is not usual to inform such a society of the existence of a large